 Here are some examples:

 A Condensed Due Diligence Checklist

-This is a very tight sample checklist which can cover all the bases.
+This is a very tight sample checklist that can cover all the basics.
 There are 9 primary sections which will have their own smaller subsections.
 It consists of:

 - Actions and Minutes of Meetings.

 - Capital Stock.

 - Complete List of Management, Consultants, and Employees.

 - Debt Financing and History.